W Idioms

 - in exactly the same words

-I described word for word exactly what had happened before the accident.
+I described word for word what happened before the accident.

 word of mouth

-- passing information orally from one person to another
+- orally from one person to another, spoken communication

 I heard about the new restaurant by word of mouth.